-Bringing home a new pet is an exciting time in your life.
-It’s the only time that you truly get to pick who to welcome into your family, and making the leap is thrilling.
+Bringing home a new pet is an exciting time in your life – it’s the only time that you truly get to pick who to welcome into your family!

 Before you start dreaming about the cutest breeds you’d love to see on your lap, it’s important to remember that you need to find a dog that will fit with you – the cookie to your cutter!